rwilliams/jrubywiki/JRuby-9.1.0.0-Release-Notes.md

-**IN PROGRESS**

 JRuby 9000 is the new major version of JRuby, representing years of effort and large-scale reboots of several JRuby subsystems.

 Major features of JRuby 9000:
-**IN PROGRESS**

-JRuby 9000 is the new major version of JRuby, representing years of effort and large-scale reboots of several JRuby subsystems.

-Major features of JRuby 9000:

-* **Ruby 2.3 compatibility**, minus features listed below https://github.com/jruby/jruby/issues/3479
+  -  Ruby 2.x compatibility
-* A new optimizing runtime based on a traditional compiler design
+  -  A new optimizing runtime based on a traditional compiler design
-* New POSIX-friendly IO and Process
+  -  New POSIX-friendly IO and Process
-* Fully ported encoding/transcoding logic from MRI
+  -  Fully ported encoding/transcoding logic from MRI

 ## JRuby 9.1.0.0